MOEAFramework/MOEAFramework/docs/errors.md

 ```
 java -classpath "$CLASSPATH:/path/to/folder/"
 ```
 Also ensure you are using the correct classpath separator.
 Linux users will use the colon (:) as the above examples demonstrate.
 Windows and Cygwin users should use the semi-colon (;).

-#### Error occurred during initialization of VM / Too small initial heap for new size specified
+**Error occurred during initialization of VM**
+**Too small initial heap for new size specified**
 This Java error occurs when the initial heap size (allocated memory) is too small to instantiate the Java virtual machine (VM).
 This error is likely caused by the `-Xmx` command line option requesting less memory than is necessary to start the VM.
 Increasing the `-Xmx` value may resolve this issue.
 Also ensure the `-Xmx` argument is properly formatted.
 For instance, use `-Xmx128m` and NOT `-Xmx128`.

-#### Error occurred during initialization of VM / Could not reserve enough space for object heap / Could not create the Java virtual machine
+**Error occurred during initialization of VM**
+**Could not reserve enough space for object heap**
+**Could not create the Java virtual machine**
 This Java error occurs when there is insufficient heap size (allocated memory) to instantiate the Java virtual machine (VM).
-This error is likely caused by the -Xmx command line option requesting more memory than is available on the host system.
+This error is likely caused by the `-Xmx` command line option requesting more memory than is available on the host system.
 This error may also occur if other running processes consume large quantities of memory.
 Lowering the `-Xmx` value may resolve this issue.

-#### Exception in thread "main" java.lang.OutOfMemoryError: GC overhead limit exceeded
+**Exception in thread "main" java.lang.OutOfMemoryError: GC overhead limit exceeded**
 Java relies on a garbage collector to detect and free memory which is no longer in use.
 This process is usually fast.
 However, if Java determines it is spending too much time performing garbage collection (98% of the time) and is only recovering a small amount of memory (2% of the heap), this error is thrown.
 This is likely caused when the in-use memory approaches the maximum heap size, leaving little unallocated memory for temporary objects.
-Try increasing the maximum heap size with the -Xmx command line argument.
+Try increasing the maximum heap size with the `-Xmx` command line argument.

-#### Assertion failed: fp != NULL, file \<filename\>, line \<linenumber\>
+**Assertion failed: fp != NULL, file \<filename\>, line \<linenumber\>**
 PISA modules communicate using the file system.
 Some anti-virus software scans the contents of files before read and after write operations.
 This may cause one of the PISA communication files to become inaccessible and cause this error.
 To test if this is the cause, try disabling your anti-virus and re-run the program.

 A more permanent and secure solution involves adding an exception to the anti-virus software to prevent active monitoring of PISA communication files.
 For example, first add the line
 ```
 java.io.tmpdir=<folder>
 ```
 to `moeaframework.properties` and set `<folder>` to some temporary folder where the PISA communication files will be stored.
 Then configure your anti-virus software to ignore the contents of `<folder>`.

-#### problem does not have an analytical solution
+**problem does not have an analytical solution**
 Attempted to use `SetGenerator` to produce a reference set for a problem which does not implement `AnalyticalProblem`.
-Only AnalyticalProblems, which provide a method for generating Pareto optimal solutions, can be used with `SetGenerator`.
+Only `AnalyticalProblem`s, which provide a method for generating Pareto optimal solutions, can be used with `SetGenerator`.

-#### input appears to be newer than output
+**input appears to be newer than output**
 Several of the command line utilities read entries in an input file and write the corresponding outputs to a separate output file.
 If the last modified date on the input file is newer than the date on the output file, this exception is thrown.
 This suggests that the input file has been modified unexpectedly, and attempting to resume with a partially evaluated output file may result in incorrect results.
 To resolve:

 1. If the input file is unchanged, use the `--force` command line option to override this check.

 2. If the input file is changed, delete the output file and restart evaluation from the beginning.

-#### no reference set available
+**no reference set available**
 Several of the command line utilities require a reference set.
 The reference set either is provided by the problem (through the `ProblemProvider`), or supplied by the user via a command line argument.
 This exception occurs if neither approach provides a reference set.

-#### reference set contains invalid number of objectives
+**reference set contains invalid number of objectives**
 Several of the command line utilities require a reference set.
 The reference set file should contain only the objectives.
 This error is thrown when the reference set file contains solutions with an incorrect number of objectives.
 Ensure the reference set file is valid and only includes objectives.

-#### unable to load reference set
+**unable to load reference set**
 Indicates that a reference set is specified, but it could not be loaded.
 The error message should contain additional information about the underlying cause for the load failure.

-#### output has more entries than input
+**output has more entries than input**
 Thrown by the `Evaluator` or `ResultFileEvaluator` command line utilities when attempting to resume evaluation of a partially evaluated file, but the output file contains more entries than the input file.
 This implies the input file was either modified, or a different input file was supplied than originally used to produce the output file.
 Unless the original input file is found, do not attempt to recover from this exception.
 Delete the output file and restart evaluation from the beginning.

-#### maxEvaluations not defined
+**maxEvaluations not defined**
 Thrown by the `Evaluator` command line utility if the `maxEvaluations` property has not been defined.
 This property must either be defined in the parameter input file or through the `-x maxEvaluations=<value>` command line argument.

-#### unsupported decision variable type
+**unsupported decision variable type**
 Thrown when the user attempts to use an algorithm that does not support the given problem's decision variable encoding.
 For instance, GDE3 only supports real-valued encodings, and will throw this exception if binary or permutation encoded problems are provided.

-#### not enough bits / not enough dimensions
+**not enough bits / not enough dimensions**
 The Sobol sequence generator supports up to 21000 dimensions and can produce up to 2147483647 samples (2^31-1).
 While unlikely, if either of these two limits are exceeded, these exceptions are thrown.

-#### invalid number of parents
+**invalid number of parents**
 Attempting to use `CompoundVariation` in a manner inconsistent with its API specification will result in this exception.
 Refer to the API documentation and the restrictions on the number of parents for a variation operator.

-#### binary variables not same length / permutations not same size
+**binary variables not same length / permutations not same size**
 Thrown by variation operators which require binary variables or permutations of equal length, but the supplied variables differ in length.

-#### invalid bit string
+**invalid bit string**
-Thrown by `ResultFileReader` if either of the following two cases occurs:
-1) the binary variable length differs from that specified in the problem definition; and 2) the string encoding in the file contains invalid characters.
+Thrown by `ResultFileReader` if either of the following two cases occurs: 1) the binary variable length differs from that specified in the problem definition; and 2) the string encoding in the file contains invalid characters.
 In either case, the binary variable stored in the result file could not be read.

-#### invalid permutation
+**invalid permutation**
-Thrown by `ResultFileReader` if either of the following two cases occurs:
-1) the permutation length differs from that specified in the problem definition; and 2) the string encoding in the file does not represent a valid permutation.
+Thrown by `ResultFileReader` if either of the following two cases occurs: 1) the permutation length differs from that specified in the problem definition; and 2) the string encoding in the file does not represent a valid permutation.
 In either case, the permutation stored in the result file could not be read.

-#### no provider for <name>
+**no provider for \<name\>**
 Thrown by the service provider interface (`org.moeaframework.core.spi`) codes when no provider for the requested service is available.
 Check the
 following:

 1. If a nested exception is reported, the nested exception will identify the failure.

 2. Ensure `<name>` is in fact provided by a built-in or third-party provider.
 Check spelling and case sensitivity.

 3. If `<name>` is supplied by a third-party provider, ensure the provider is located on the Java classpath.
 If the provider is in a JAR file, use
    ```
    java -classpath "$CLASSPATH:/path/to/provider.jar" ...
    ```